opsschool/curriculum/careers.rst

 High Performance Computing Engineer
 ===================================

-High Performance Computing (HPC) involves large scale infrastructure, which is at the cutting edge of presently available technology.
+High Performance Computing (HPC) involves large scale computing infrastructure, which is at the cutting edge of presently available technology, oftentimes making it at TOP500.ORG

-Typically, HPC platforms are used for scientific computing, big data, complex models and may have applications in fields as diverse as physics, finance, medicine etc. for instance: Meteorology and Climate prediction are just a tiny slice of the bigger picture.
+Typically, HPC platforms are used for scientific computing, big data, complex models and may have applications in fields as diverse as physics, finance, medicine, defence, economics etc. for instance: Meteorology and Climate prediction may appear first as a tiny slice of the bigger picture yet they tend to be applicable to several aspects of human life and scientific efforts to improve it.

-HPC engineers are expected to master an array of technologies in fields such as networking (InfiniBand, multi-Gigabit Ethernet), computing (several computer architectures), parallel storage/filesystems/filers (Lustre, GPFS, Isilon, NetApp, PanaSAS), as well as be able to give advice on a number of software components (gnu/intel/pgi compilers, debuggers, mpi stacks, linear algebra and other optimized math libraries etc etc).
+HPC engineers are expected to master an array of high-end technologies in fields such as networking (InfiniBand, multi-Gigabit Ethernet), computing (several computer architectures), parallel storage/filesystems/filers (Lustre, GPFS, Isilon, NetApp, PanaSAS), as well as be able to give advice on a number of software components (gnu/intel/pgi compilers, debuggers, mpi stacks, FFTW, linear algebra and other optimized math libraries etc etc).

-Most importantly, HPC engineers should be able to interface with other operations engineers, each a specialist in their own field, in order to let all systems run at top performance.
+Most importantly, HPC engineers should be able to interface with other operations engineers, each a specialist in their own field, in order to let all systems run both at top performance and within the maximum range of their reliability envelope, since HPC downtimes come at a high cost.

 .. _how-to-become-an-operations-engineer: